microsoft/WhatTheHack/057-AzureRouteServer/Student/Challenge-00.md

 If you plan to use the Azure Cloud Shell, you should upload the `Resources.zip` file to your cloud shell first and then unpack it there.

-### Deploy the initial Hub & Spoke Topology to Azure
+### Deploy the Baseline Hub & Spoke Topology to Azure

 From a bash shell on your local workstation, or in the Azure Cloud Shell, navigate to the location you have unpacked the `Resources.zip` file.
 You should find a script file named `HubAndSpoke.azcli`.
-Run it to deploy the initial Hub & Spoke network in Azure.
+Run it to deploy the baseline Hub & Spoke network in Azure.

  **NOTE:** The script deploys Active/Active VPNs with BGP and the correspondent VNet Peering attributes for transitivity.
 However, other aspects such as configuring Local Network Gateways, setting up required Route Tables (UDRs) will need to be done manually.
 Simulated on-premises and Central NVA templates are provided separately throughout the challenge.